-HB 1201 has been assigned to the House Health and Insurance Committee.
+HB 1201 has been assigned to the House Health and Insurance Committee but has not yet been calendared.

 Sponsors: Rep. Daugherty & Soper

 SB23-064, Continue the Office of Public Guardianship

 For almost a decade, Colorado has diligently worked on the issue of providing guardianship services to indigent and at-risk adults who lack sufficient capacity to make decisions on their own.
 To date, the Colorado Office of the Public Guardianship consists of a handful of people who are piloting guardianship services in the second Judicial District which cover the City and County of Denver.
 As of September 2022, the Office had received 288 referrals for services, 82 of which were outside of Denver.